FISO OCR WORLD CHAMPIONSHIPS

 Wednesday: 100m practice

-Thursday: 100m heats, Packet pick-up, Technical Meeting & Opening Ceremonies (mandatory)
+Thursday: 100m heats, Technical Meeting & Opening Ceremonies (mandatory for national team delegates)

 Friday: 3K Short Course, awards & 100m heats